 To assist artists in their personal development and to promote their work, the Guild annually hosts two or three large, multi-day pop-up shows in a temporary "gallery" installation at a South County location.
 Guild members have the option of participating in these various open, juried, and thematic shows, all of which include original works from our members in a wide range of media: painting, textiles, jewelry, clay works, sculpture, photography, pottery, wood, mixed media, and more.
 These shows are free and open to the public.
 In 2017, the Guild expanded its promotional aspirations in adding an weekend-long, self-guided studio tour.
 Over two days, guests can visit artists throughout the area—in their own workspaces!—for an in-depth, behind-the-scenes experience.

-Exhibitions and Studio Tours
+Pop-Up Shows and Studio Tours

 From community centers, to open store fronts, MCAG has produced pop-up galleries throughout South County.